augisbud/m365_dashboard/README.md

 1N4148 Diode
 0.25w 120ohm Resistor

-Estimated price is around 10$ (Inluding Printed Parts).
+Estimated price is around 20$ (Inluding Printed Parts).

+Knowing the price is around 20$ you can get the Xiaomi M365 Pro top panel from aliexpress for around the same price and a better look, unless you need additional features just go for the pro display.

 # Flashing
 ![alt text](https://i.imgur.com/DpPkvJz.jpg)